growersintl/growers/doc/build-osx.md

 See [readme-qt.md](readme-qt.md) for instructions on building Growers QT, the graphical user interface.

 Tested on 10.5 and 10.6 intel.
 PPC is not supported because it's big-endian.

-All of the commands should be executed in Terminal.app.. it's in `/Applications/Utilities`
+All of the commands should be executed in `Terminal.app`. it's in `/Applications/Utilities`

 You need to install XCode with all the options checked so that the compiler and